Insight

 When the turnaround is tight

-Say your executive needs a video out by Monday morning.
+Say your executive needs a video out by Monday.
 It's Friday afternoon.
 Here's where to start.

 The first move is to get absolute clarity on the deadline and why it exists.
 Monday morning?
 End of business day?
-Midnight?
+Ready for Tuesday morning?
 The why behind the deadline almost always shapes the message.
 What's driving the urgency tells you what the video actually needs to do.

 The third is to sketch out a rough production schedule and share it.
 It won't survive contact with reality, but it doesn't need to.
 The schedule's real job is to keep stakeholders accountable to their parts.
 A schedule everyone has seen is a contract everyone has implicitly accepted.

 The one move I'd advise against is handing over the brief on Friday and then going quiet.
 That said, a good video strategist isn't sitting on their hands waiting for direction.
-With a B.Comm background and twenty years of working across political, corporate, advocacy, and union communications, I come into projects already familiar with the industry, the stakes, and what the organization is likely trying to accomplish.
-When stakeholders can't be reached and deadlines are looming, I make the call I believe aligns with their interests and bring them a proposed solution rather than an unanswered question.
+I don't come at this purely as a camera operator.
+A business degree and twenty years across political, corporate, advocacy, and union comms mean I walk in already understanding the industry, the stakes, and what the organization is probably trying to do.
+When stakeholders can't be reached and deadlines are looming, I make the call I believe aligns with their interests and bring them a proposed solution rather than a question to answer.
 That's part of the job.
 But it works better, and faster, when we're doing it together.

 What rapid-response work actually rewards